 Born and raised in Eilat to a Tunisian family, Matan Choufan is a culinary expert and journalist based in Givatayim.
 He previously worked as the deputy editor at Israel’s premier culinary magazine, HaShulchan and as a regular contributor to Haaretz’s weekend magazine.
 He is a graduate of Tel Aviv University and the Danon Culinary School.
 Find his writing, recipes, and food photography on his website and Instagram account.

-Food writer and culinary event producer Michal Levit was born and raised in Tel Aviv in a Latvian-Ukrainian home.
-She graduated from the University of Gastronomic Sciences in Italy and traveled the globe in search of small-scale food producers.
+Food writer and culinary curator Michal Levit was born and raised in Tel Aviv in a Latvian-Ukrainian home.
+She graduated from the University of Gastronomic Sciences in Italy where she also founded a business for gastronomic tours following artisanal producers.
 In 2011, she opened Ha’Meorav, a small street food spot from the team behind HaBasta.
 Her writing has appeared in HaShulchan, Mako, Time Out Tel Aviv, and As Promised.
+Her articles discussing representations of wild herbs in the Hebrew press, which were published subsequent to her university thesis, appeared in Hebrew, English, and German.
 Check out her 2018 YouTube series Michal-Love It, which explores the best of Israeli food.

 “My second home, or even my first, is HaBasta restaurant in Tel Aviv.
 When I need a good pita I go to Jasmino.
 When I’m up north, I cannot miss the family bakery Al-Mashdawi in Nazareth and Rutenberg restaurant, located right on the border with Jordan.”